 How can I participate in microteaching?

 TLL Staff also conduct a limited number of microteaching workshops for standalone cohorts.
-Registration for these cohorts will open in September.
+Sign up above.

-If you are interested in organizing a department- or school-based microteaching session for TAs in your class or department, please request an individual consultation to discuss your needs.
+The TLL can also organize department- or school-based microteaching sessions for TAs in your class or department, please request an individual consultation to discuss your needs.

 Resources and Research